Debaltseve: 21st century

-During the early stages of the War in Donbas, Debaltseve was the site of an important battleground between the Donetsk People's Republic and Ukraine.
-Fighting started on July 24, 2014, when the central market and a house were burned down due to fighting.
+During the early stages of the war in Donbas, Debaltseve was the site of an important battleground between the Donetsk People's Republic and Ukraine.
+Fighting started on 24 July 2014, when the central market and a house were burned down due to fighting.
 The next day, DPR forces launched a counterattack against Ukrainian troops near the city.
 Ukrainian cities responded by shelling Debaltseve from the direction of Svitlodarsk.
-By July 28, fighting was ongoing in the center of Debaltseve, although on July 29 Ukraine was able to hold the town.
+By 28 July, fighting was ongoing in the center of Debaltseve, although on 29 July Ukraine was able to hold the town.

-Fighting restarted on January 23, 2015, when DPR forces launched an offensive towards the city, creating an encirclement called the "Debaltseve pocket."
+Fighting restarted on 23 January 2015, when DPR forces launched an offensive towards the city, creating an encirclement called the "Debaltseve pocket."
 The city's supply of electricity, heating, and communications were severed during the battle and residents were forced to hide in shelters.
 Ukrainian forces began to evacuate civilians from the city by early February.
-On February 16, DPR and LPR forces launched an assault, capturing the city from Ukraine after two days of intense urban combat.
+On 16 February DPR and LPR forces launched an assault, capturing the city from Ukraine after two days of intense urban combat.

-Condition of the city

 At the beginning of 2015 the city was significantly destroyed during the fighting in this area.
 According to Mayor Alexander Afendikov, appointed by DPR authorities, 80% of the city was destroyed.